MoWafy001/softxpert-tickets-django/README.md

 cp .env.example .env

 # run the migrations
-python manage.py db migrate
+python manage.py migrate

 # run the application
 python manage.py runserver
 ```

 if you use the example `.env` file.
-You will be using a SQLLite database.
-Keep in mind that table row locking will not work with SQLLite.
+You will be using a SQLite database.
+Keep in mind that table row locking will not work with SQLite.
 You can use PostgreSQL or MySQL instead.
 Change the database configuration in the `.env` file to use PostgreSQL or MySQL.

 ## Tests
 You can run the tests using the `test` command.